- Military Life Cycle

-After months of planning and preparing for your PCS, you’ve now landed at your new destination.
+After months of planning and preparing for your PCS, you’ve finally arrived at your new destination.
 Now it’s time for the fun part — building a nest and making it home.
-Here are a few ways to tap into the military community so you can settle and get into the swing of things more quickly.
+Here are a few ways to tap into your new military community so you can get settled and into the swing of things more quickly.

 Your school liaison can help with school transitions.